gomes26avelino/Gabriel_Gomes/README.md

         Transitioning from Hospitality & Healthcare |<br>
         Trilingual: English, Spanish, Portuguese | <br>
         Currently learning more about the world of programming |<br>
-        pen to collaborating on interesting and innovative projects.<br>
-        Currently learning more about the world of programming<br>
         Open to collaborating on interesting and innovative projects.<br>

     </i><br>
     <a href="https://www.linkedin.com/in/gabriel-gomes-053b28264/?utm_source=share&utm_campaign=share_via&utm_content=profile&utm_medium=android_app">
         <img src="https://img.shields.io/badge/LinkedIn-blue?style=flat-square&logo=linkedin" alt="LinkedIn">